galenlim/hackthebox-htb-writeups/nest.md

 <SNIP>
 ```

-Module1.vb tells us that it is using Utils.DecryptString for decrypting the password.
+Module1.vb tells us that it is using Utils.DecryptString to decrypt the password.

-We found Utils.vb in the same folder.
-Inspecting it reveals that it contains the decryption function.
+Utils.vb is in the same folder.
+Upon inspection, we find the decryption function.

 ```
 <SNIP>